-- 8. In the Whenever boxes, choose the statistic you want to use and then select the metric.
+- 7. Select the Take the action check box, and then choose the Stop radio button. - 8.
+In the Whenever boxes, choose the statistic you want to use and then select the metric.
 In this example, choose Average and CPU Utilization. - 9.
 In the Is boxes, define the metric threshold.
 In this example, enter 10 percent. - 10.
 In the For at least box, choose the sampling period for the alarm.
 In this example, enter 24 consecutive periods of one hour. - 11.
 To change the name of the alarm, in the Name this alarm box, type a new name.